-Windows 10 Takes Up 10GB free Space.
+Windows 10 Takes Up 10GB of free space.
 Now, this is different on other computers, but you should prepare that before installing a new Windows 10 Update.
-After sometime Microsoft will roll out some Security updates that improve Windows defender, this update sometimes takes up to 300MB of storage space.
-Windows can also upload some bug fixes update which makes some computer to crash or have clashed with other programs, these updates could take few MB, like 500MB – 600MB, but major updates are more than that, these major Window updates take up 3GB and more, so you will need to make sure you have enough space.
+After some time Microsoft will roll out some Security updates that improve Windows defender, this update sometimes takes up to 300MB of storage space.
+Windows can also upload some bug fixes update which makes some computer crash or have clashed with other programs, these updates could take a few MB, like 500MB – 600MB, but major updates are more than that, these major Window updates take up 3GB and more, so you will need to make sure you have enough space.

 Windows 10 Temporary Files Cleanup

-These Temporary Files consumes your PC storage space, it can be seen when you go through your Windows Settings and then storage settings.
+These Temporary Files consume your PC storage space, it can be seen when you go through your Windows Settings and then storage settings.
 You will see them according –

 2. Windows Update Cleanup

-Back to how to get more space on your computer, this option is the best to get more storage space added on your PC.
-You can clean up this Windows 10 Update files since it is a copy of the previous version.
-If you are sure you no longer need to revert to the previous version and that the one you updated to is stable, there is no reason leaving the files when you need additional space urgently.
+Back to how to get more space on your computer, this option is the best to get more storage space added to your PC.
+You can clean up this Windows 10 Update file since it is a copy of the previous version.
+If you are sure you no longer need to revert to the previous version and that the one you updated is stable, there is no reason to leave the files when you need additional space urgently.

 4. Windows upgrade log files